-Illegal Cigarette trade comprising international smuggled and locally manufactured tax-evaded cigarettes accounts for as much as 1/4th of the Cigarette Industry in India.
+Illegal Cigarette trade comprising international smuggled and locally manufactured tax-evaded cigarettes accounts for as much as 1/4th of the Cigarette Market in India.
 It is estimated that the Government loses Rs.
-15,500 crores per annum on account of illegal cigarette trade.
+21,000 crores per annum on account of illegal cigarette trade.
 Read TII Handbook on Illegal Cigarette Trade

 Extremely high and constantly increasing tax rates on Cigarettes provide a profitable opportunity for tax evasion by illegal trade in both international smuggled and domestic tax evaded cigarettes.
 The escalating and unprecedented tax burden on Legal Cigarettes had more than trebled between 2012 and 2020 as a consequence of successive increases in taxation.